-Prerequisite: Permission of the Coordinator of Fine Arts obtained by completing a Course Permission Form from the School of Arts and Letters.
-A background in theatre, especially technical theatre (i.e. AK/THEA 3130 6.0, AK/THEA 3131 3.0 and AK/THEA 3132 3.0) or in the studio areas of the visual arts would be useful.
+Prerequisite: Permission of the Theatre coordinator obtained by completing a theatre Course Permission Form from the Department of Fine Arts, 6th floor, Atkinson.
+A background in theatre, especially technical theatre (i.e. AK/THEA 3130 6.0, AK/THEA 3131 3.0 and AK/ 3132 3.0) or in the studio areas of the visual arts would be useful.